 The college's noncredit, continuing education offerings are designed around such areas as business management and leadership, professional certification and inservice, communications, computers, technical training, finances, languages, health and recreation, arts and crafts, and general interest.
 Participants attending 75 percent of course instructional time receive a certificate of completion and Continuing Education Units (CEUs).
 The purpose of the CEU is to provide a measurable record of course participation in noncredit programs.
-Wayne College has also been approved to offer continuing education hours for social workers and counselors, real estate agents, and health care professionals.
-Most courses are also approved by the Ohio Department of Education for educational CEUs for teacher recertification.
+Wayne College has also been approved to offer continuing education hours for social workers and counse-lors, real estate agents, and health care professionals.
+Most courses are also approved by the Ohio Department of Education for educational CEUs for teacher

 Call Wayne College for a listing of current offerings.
-Upon receipt, you may register by telephone (Visa, MasterCard, or Discover only), by completing the wayne College is pleased to accept any suggestions for future courses or programs.
+Upon receipt, you may register by telephone (Visa, MasterCard, or Discover only), by completing the accompanying form and mailing it with your check to the college, or in person.
+Wayne College is pleased to accept any suggestions for future courses or programs.
 If you have a course idea, or if you are interested in teaching a class, contact Russell O'Neill, Director of Continuing Education at 330-684-8983 or toll free 800-221-8308, ext.
 8983.